-Amr Adly is an assistant professor in the department of political science at The American University in Cairo.
-He worked as a researcher at the Middle East Directions Program at the European University Institute.
+Amr Adly is assistant professor in the department of political science at The American University in Cairo (AUC).
+He worked as a researcher at the Middle East directions program at the European University Institute.
 He worked as a non-resident scholar at the Carnegie Middle East Center, where his research centered on political economy, development studies, and economic sociology of the Middle East, with a focus on Egypt.

-Adly is author of State Reform and Development in the Middle East: The Cases of Turkey and Egypt (Routledge, 2012).
-He has been published in a number of peer-reviewed journals, including Business and Politics, the Journal of Turkish Studies, and Middle Eastern Studies.
-Adly is also a frequent contributor to print and online news sources, including Jadaliyya, Alshorouk, Ahram Online, and Egypt Independent.
+Adly is the author of cleft capitalism: the social origins of failed market-making in Egypt (Stanford University Press, 2020) and state reform and development in the Middle East: the cases of Turkey and Egypt (Routledge, 2012).
+He has been published in several peer-reviewed journals, including Geoforum, Business and Politics, the journal of Turkish Studies, and Middle Eastern Studies.
+Adly is also a frequent contributor to print and online news sources, including Bloomberg, Jadaliyya, and Al-Shorouk.

-- Developmental Strategies in the Arab World”, in Routledge Handbook on Mediterranean Politics, edited by Richard Gillespie and Federic Volpi, London: Routledge, 2017.
+Developmental Strategies in the Arab World, in Routledge Handbook on Mediterranean Politics, edited by Richard Gillespie and Frederic Volpi, London: Routledge, 2017

 "Politically-embedded cronyism: The case of Egypt" in Business and Politics.
 Volume (11) issue (4) December 2009